ahkim76/traveler/README.md

 # traveler
-JavaScript project I made that uses JS fundamentals, OOP, local storage, Geolocation API, and Leaflet.
+JavaScript project that is used for logging any sort of travel.
+Simply click/tap on the map and take note of previous travels.